berndporr/Flac2Raw/README.md

 ## Unit test
 The unit test `UncompressFlacFileTest.java` contains a full example.
-Place a mono flac file called `test.flac` in the
-Music folder of your phone.
-Run the unit test and you should then see a `test.raw` in the Music folder.
+Place a mono flac file called `test.flac` in the `Music` folder of your phone.
+Run the unit test and you should then see a `test.raw` in the `Music` folder.

 ## Status

-beta: converts properly flac mono to mono raw but not tested for any other formats
+beta: converts properly flac mono to mono raw but not tested for any other formats.
+It should also work with aac and mp3.

 ## Credit
 [Google open source project](https://android.googlesource.com/platform/frameworks/wilhelm/+/master/tests/examples/slesTestDecodeToBuffQueue.cpp)